Bilateral Personalized Dialogue Generation with Contrastive Learning: Abstract

 \section{Abstract}

 Generating personalized responses is one of the major challenges in natural human-robot interaction.
 Current researches in this field mainly focus on generating responses consistent with the robot's pre-assigned persona, while ignoring the user's persona.
 Such responses may be inappropriate or even offensive, which may lead to the bad user experience.
-Therefore, we propose a bilateral personalized dialogue generation (BPDG) method with dynamic persona-aware fusion via multi-task transfer learning to generate responses consistent with both personas.
-The proposed method aims to accomplish three learning tasks: 1) an encoder is trained with dialogue utterances added with corresponded personalized attributes and relative position (language model task), 2) a dynamic persona-aware fusion module predicts the persona presence to adaptively fuse the contextual and bilateral personas encodings (persona prediction task) and 3) a decoder generates natural, fluent and personalized responses (dialogue generation task).
-To make the generated responses more personalized and bilateral persona-consistent, the Conditional Mutual Information Maximum (CMIM) criterion is adopted to select the final response from the generated candidates.
-The experimental results show that the proposed method outperforms several state-of-the-art methods in terms of both automatic and manual evaluations.
+Therefore, we propose a Bilateral Personalized Dialogue Generation (BPDG) method for dyadic conversation, which integrates user and robot personas into dialogue generation via designing a dynamic persona-aware fusion method.
+To bridge the gap between the learning objective function and evaluation metrics, the Conditional Mutual Information Maximum (CMIM) criterion is adopted with contrastive learning to select the proper response from the generated candidates.
+Moreover, a bilateral persona accuracy metric is designed to measure the degree of bilateral personalization.
+Experimental results demonstrate that, compared with several state-of-the-art methods, the final results of the proposed method are more personalized and consistent with bilateral personas in terms of both automatic and manual evaluations.